 French Quarter (Vieux Carré)

-The French Quarter, also known as Vieux Carré - or the “Quarter” to locals, sits on a crescent in the Mississippi River on some of the highest ground in New Orleans.
-Not only is this is city’s cultural hub, but is a community where residents take time to reminisce with neighbors about times gone by and to welcome visitors in the streets.
+The French Quarter, also known as the Vieux Carré or the “Quarter” to locals, sits on a crescent in the Mississippi River on some of the highest ground in New Orleans.
+Not only is it the city’s cultural hub, but it is also a community where residents take time to welcome visitors in the streets.

 Intimate and unique, New Orleans’ oldest neighborhood has exerted a spell over writers and artists since the time of Mark Twain, Lafcadio Hern and John James Audubon.

 Visitors can obtain an inside look at Vieux Carre’s architectural gems by going on home tours offered throughout the year.
-Gallier House, designed and built by James Gallier-one of the most esteemed architects in New Orleans History, is one of the best examples of the fusion between culture and architecture in the city.
-Gallier House dons “Summer Dress” each season, and visitors are fascinated by this 19th century, Creole custom which helps keep the house cool during the warm summer months.
+Gallier House, designed and built by James Gallier, one of the most esteemed architects in New Orleans history, is one of the best examples of the fusion between culture and architecture in the city.
+From its elaborate ironwork to dreamy balconies and Creole cottages, no wonder the French Quarter’s architecture is so iconic.

-Do not be fooled by the common interpretation of the French Quarter because it is so much more than anything you could expect.
+In addition to these famous New Orleans sights, the French Quarter is also home to several historic houses and small museums.
+Do not be fooled by the common interpretation of the French Quarter, because it is so much more than anything you could expect.